UnsignedArduino/picamera-server-viewer/README.md

 # picamera-server

-The front-end to view and control your PiCamera on your Raspberry Pi, with support for the Waveshare Pan-tilt HAT!
+The frontend to view and control your PiCamera on your Raspberry Pi, with support for the Waveshare Pan-tilt HAT!

 ## Install